-Canada has 1,301,000 km2 of wetlands, covering 14% of its land area, of which 87% are peatlands (Table 13-1).
+Canada has 1,301,000 km2 of wetlands, covering 14% of its land area, of which 87% are peatlands (Table 13.1).
 Canada has lost about 14% of its wetlands, mainly due to agricultural development of FWMS wetlands (Rubec, 1996), although the ability to estimate wetland losses in Canada is limited by the lack of a regular wetland inventory.

-The wetland area in Mexico is estimated at 36,000 km2 (Table 13-1), with an estimated historical loss of 16,000 km2 (Table 13A-1 in Appendix 13A).
+The wetland area in Mexico is estimated at $36,000 \text{ km}^2$ (Table 13.1), with an estimated historical loss of $16,000 \text{ km}^2$ (Table F.1 in Appendix F).
 However, given the lack of a nationwide wetland inventory and a general paucity of data, this number is highly uncertain.

+North America currently has about 43% of the global wetland area.
 Problems with inadequate wetland inventories are even more prevalent in lesser developed countries (Finlayson et al., 1999).
-We estimate a global wetland area of 6.0×10^6 km2 (Table 13-1); thus, North America currently has about 43% of the global wetland area.
+We estimate a global wetland area of 6.0×10^6 km2

+(Table 13.1); thus, North America currently has about 43% of the global wetland area.
 It has been estimated that about 50% of the world's original wetlands have been converted to other uses (Moser et al., 1996).

-2.2 Carbon Pools
+13.2.2 Carbon Pools

-We estimate that North American wetlands have a current soil and plant carbon pool of 223 billion tons (Gt), of which approximately 98% is in the soil (Table 13-1).
+We estimate that North American wetlands have a current soil and plant carbon pool of 223 billion tons (Gt), of which approximately 98% is in the soil (Table 13.1).
 The majority of this carbon is in peatlands, with FWMS wetlands contributing about 18% of the carbon pool.
-The large amount of soil carbon (27 Gt) in Alaskan FWMS wetlands had not been identified in previous studies (see Appendix 13A).
+The large amount of soil carbon (27 Gt) in Alaskan FWMS wetlands had not been identified in previous studies (see Appendix F).

-2.3 Soil Carbon Fluxes
+13.2.3 Soil Carbon Fluxes

-North American peatlands currently have a net carbon balance of about -17 million tons of carbon (Mt C) per year (Table 13-1), but several large fluxes are incorporated into this estimate.
-(Negative numbers indicate net fluxes into the ecosystem, whereas positive numbers indicate next fluxes into the atmosphere.)
-Peatlands sequester -29 Mt C per year (Table 13A-2 in Appendix 13A).
-However, this carbon sink is partially offset by a net oxidative flux of 18 Mt C per year as of the early 1980s in peatlands in the conterminous U.S. that have been drained for agriculture and forestry (Armentano and Menges, 1986).
+North American peatlands currently have a net carbon balance of about -17 million metric tons of carbon (Mt C) per year (Table 13.1), but several large fluxes are incorporated into this estimate.
+(Negative numbers indicate net fluxes into the ecosystem, whereas positive numbers indicate net fluxes into the atmosphere).
+Peatlands sequester -29 Mt C per year (Table F.2 in Appendix F).
+However, this carbon sink is partially offset by a net oxidative flux of 18 Mt C per year as of the early 1980s in peatlands in the conterminous United States that have been drained for agriculture and forestry (Armentano and Menges, 1986).
 Despite a substantial reduction in the rate of wetland loss since the 1980s (Dahl, 2000), drained organic soils continue to lose carbon over many decades, so the actual flux to the atmosphere is probably close to the 1980s estimate.
-There has also been a loss in sequestration capacity in drained peatlands of 1.5 Mt C per year (Table 13-1), so the overall soil carbon sink of North American peatlands is about 20 Mt C per year smaller than it would have been in the absence of disturbance.
+There has also been a loss in sequestration capacity in drained peatlands of 1.5 Mt C per year (Table 13.1), so the overall soil carbon sink of North American peatlands is about 20 Mt C per year smaller than it would have been in the absence of disturbance.